e-barr/imageSearch/README.md

 This is an image search app designed with **JavaScript**, **React**, **semantic ui**, the **Unsplash API** and some plain **HTML/CSS**.

+Type in the search term and an api call is made with axios to the unsplash api.
+The images are rendered with React, and more can be loaded with the "Load More" button.

 Live site: <a href="https://e-barr.github.io/imageSearch/" target="_blank">https://e-barr.github.io/imageSearch/</a>

 Demo: <br>